nystudio107/craft-imageoptimize/README.md

         },
     ],
     true,
-    true,
 ) %}

 ```

-The third parameter is the `createColorPalette` setting, the fourth parameter is the `createPlaceholderSilhouettes` setting.
+The third parameter is the `generatePlacholders` setting, which disables generating all placeholders and dominant color palette extraction.

 ### Displaying images on the frontend